MicrosoftDocs/terminal/TerminalDocs/tutorials/ssh.md

 ---
 title: Windows Terminal SSH
 description: In this tutorial, learn how to set up an SSH connection in Windows Terminal.
-author: cinnamon-msft, nguyen-dows
+author: nguyen-dows
-ms.author: cinnamon, chrnguyen
+ms.author: chrnguyen
-ms.date: 10/06/2022
+ms.date: 03/31/2023
 ms.topic: tutorial
 #Customer intent: As a developer or IT admin, I want to set up am SSH connection in Windows Terminal so that I can connect to other servers.
 ---